Dual action

 A key engineering insight behind tirzepatide: GIP activation is well-tolerated at high doses — it does not trigger significant nausea on its own.
 GLP-1 activation, by contrast, can cause nausea when pushed to high doses.

 Tirzepatide is intentionally designed with higher potency at the GIP receptor than at GLP-1.
 By leading with GIP activation, the molecule can achieve high total receptor engagement (producing significant appetite suppression and weight loss) while limiting nausea compared to equivalent GLP-1 agonism alone.
-This biased design is part of why tirzepatide showed greater weight loss than semaglutide in the SURMOUNT-5 head-to-head trial.
+This biased design is part of why tirzepatide showed greater weight loss than semaglutide in a direct head-to-head trial.

 What the evidence shows

-In the SURMOUNT-5 trial (head-to-head vs semaglutide 2.4mg, 72 weeks, 751 adults without diabetes), tirzepatide produced significantly greater weight loss than semaglutide on body weight and waist circumference.
+In a head-to-head trial comparing tirzepatide to semaglutide 2.4mg over 72 weeks in 751 adults without diabetes, tirzepatide produced significantly greater weight loss — both in body weight and waist circumference.
 This is attributed to the synergistic dual mechanism.
-Source: NEJM 2025 ↗
+NEJM 2025 ↗

 Medical disclaimer: This website is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before starting, stopping, or changing any treatment.